AudiencePlayer/audienceplayer-embed-player/README.md

 const chromecastReceiverAppId = `000000`; // replace with the receiver app id const player = new EmbedPlayer();
-// the #cast-wrapper element will contain the ChromeCast button; you should place this in a recognizable spot next
+// the #cast-wrapper element will contain the ChromeCast button; you should place this in a recognisable spot next
 // to the play-button/thumbnail or in the menu. player.setupChromecast('#cast-wrapper', chromecastReceiverAppId);